gajus/slonik/README.md

  * @property idleInTransactionSessionTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)
  * @property idleTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 5000)
  * @property interceptors An array of [Slonik interceptors](https://github.com/gajus/slonik#interceptors).
  * @property maximumConnectionAge The maximum age of a connection allowed in the pool.
 After this age, the connection will be destroyed.
+Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 30 minutes)
  * @property maximumPoolSize (Deprecated: use maxPoolSize) Do not allow more than this many connections.
 (Default: 10)
  * @property maxPoolSize Do not allow more than this many connections.
 (Default: 10)
  * @property minimumPoolSize (Deprecated: use minPoolSize) Ensure that at least this many connections are available in the pool.
 (Default: 0)
  * @property minPoolSize Ensure that at least this many connections are available in the pool.
 (Default: 0)
+ * @property password Overrides the password in the connection URI.
+Accepts a string, or a callback (sync or async) that is invoked for every new connection.
+See [Dynamic passwords](#dynamic-passwords).
+ * @property poolName Human-readable identifier for distinguishing multiple pools within the same application, e.g. "read", "write", "replica-us-east-1".
  * @property queryRetryLimit Number of times a query failing with Transaction Rollback class error, that doesn't belong to a transaction, is retried.
 (Default: 5)
+ * @property resetConnection Routine that is invoked to reset the connection after it is released.
+(Default: executes `DISCARD ALL`) See [Resetting connection state](#resetting-connection-state).
  * @property ssl [tls.connect options](https://nodejs.org/api/tls.html#tlsconnectoptions-callback)
  * @property statementTimeout Timeout (in milliseconds) after which database is instructed to abort the query.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)
  * @property tracing Controls whether Slonik creates OpenTelemetry spans.
 (Default: false)
  * @property transactionRetryLimit Number of times a transaction failing with Transaction Rollback class error is retried.
 (Default: 5)
  * @property typeParsers An array of [Slonik type parsers](https://github.com/gajus/slonik#type-parsers).
  */
-type ClientConfiguration = {
+type ClientConfigurationInput = {
   captureStackTrace?: boolean,
   connectionRetryLimit?: number,
   connectionTimeout?: number | 'DISABLE_TIMEOUT',
+  dangerouslyAllowForeignConnections?: boolean,
   driverFactory?: DriverFactory,
   gracefulTerminationTimeout?: number,
   idleInTransactionSessionTimeout?: number | 'DISABLE_TIMEOUT',
   idleTimeout?: number | 'DISABLE_TIMEOUT',
-  interceptors?: Interceptor[],
+  interceptors?: readonly Interceptor[],
-  maximumConnectionAge?: number,
+  maximumConnectionAge?: number | 'DISABLE_TIMEOUT',
-  maximumPoolSize?: number, // deprecated, use maxPoolSize maxPoolSize?: number, minimumPoolSize?: number, // deprecated, use minPoolSize minPoolSize?: number, queryRetryLimit?: number, ssl?: Parameters<tls.connect>[0], statementTimeout?: number | 'DISABLE_TIMEOUT', tracing?: boolean, transactionRetryLimit?: number, typeParsers?: TypeParser[],
+  maximumPoolSize?: number, // deprecated, use maxPoolSize maxPoolSize?: number, minimumPoolSize?: number, // deprecated, use minPoolSize minPoolSize?: number, password?: string | (() => Promise<string> | string), poolName?: string, queryRetryLimit?: number, resetConnection?: (basicConnection: BasicConnection) => Promise<void>, ssl?: tls.ConnectionOptions, statementTimeout?: number | 'DISABLE_TIMEOUT',
+  tracing?: boolean,
+  transactionRetryLimit?: number,
+  typeParsers?: readonly DriverTypeParser[],
+};

+type BasicConnection = {
+  readonly query: (query: string) => Promise<void>;
 };
 ```